VoronDesign/Voron-Hardware/Taco_Raven/README.md

 # Taco-Raven
-Taco Raven is an 3D printer controller specifically design for a Voron V2.
-The intention of the project was to design a single controller board capable of driving a V2 with future plans of dual extrution, as well as evaluate newer MCU's with klipper focused on step speed.
-This project was never intened to go into mass production.
-It was simply a "What if" excercise.
-Use the following design with caution.
+Taco Raven is a 3D printer controller specifically designed for a Voron V2.
+The intent of the "Taco Raven" project is to create a single controller board capable of driving a Voron 2.
+Additionally, there are future plans to incorporate dual extrusion and evaluate newer microcontrollers with Klipper firmware, which has been modified to optimize step-speed.
+It is important to note that this project is not intended for mass production.
+Instead, it serves as an exercise in extensibility and design.
+If using this design, it is crucial to exercise caution and follow proper guidelines.

 ## Specifications
 * 8 TMC2130 Stepper drivers
 * 5 PWM fans,2 Alwyas on fans, unified voltage selection (5V, 12V, VIN)